 Diagnostic Imaging of Soft Tissue Injuries & Illness

-Almost all kinds fo soft tissue can be examined in detail thanks to ultrasound imaging technology.
+Almost all kinds of soft tissue can be examined in detail thanks to ultrasound imaging technology.
 Some of the most common areas examined using ultrasound include:

 - Fetal viability and development